It all started in Rome. As things often do.

 I think we arrived just as it opened as it was pretty much empty.
 But it was immediately, obviously different from the other gelaterias we'd visited.

 There were no great waves of exotically coloured cream on display.
-Just a white counter with a few sunken metal buckets under shiny lids.
+Just a metal counter with a few sunken metal buckets under shiny lids.
 And a small sign next to each lid telling you which flavour lay hidden within.

 As we entered, two workers wearing crisp white uniforms and serious expressions emerged from the back with fresh buckets of gelato to add to the counter.
 To be honest, it seemed more like a chemistry lab than a gelateria.